Therapeutic Crisis Intervention: A full breakdown

 The Role of Nonverbal Communication in TCI

-Nonverbal communication plays a crucial role in TCI.
-Your body language, tone of voice, and facial expressions can significantly impact the interaction.
-Maintaining a calm and non-threatening demeanor is paramount.
-Here's what to consider:
+Nonverbal communication has a big impact in TCI.
+So naturally, your body language, tone of voice, and facial expressions can significantly impact the interaction.
+Maintaining a calm and non-threatening demeanor is very important.

 Applications of Therapeutic Crisis Intervention